qmlbook/qmlbook/docs/networking/networking.rst

         xhr.send();
     }

-For a response you can get the XML format or just the raw text.
+For a response, you can get the XML format or just the raw text.
 It is possible to iterate over the resulting XML but more commonly used is the raw text nowadays for a JSON formatted response.
 The JSON document will be used to convert text to a JS object using ``JSON.parse(text)``.

 ::